Guide written by:

 - Distance between the fixing points.

-Depending on the requirements and set-up of your bathroom, toilet seats can be equipped with:
+Depending on the set-up of your bathroom and your own needs, toilet seats can be equipped with:

-- An built-in child seat for ease of use for young children.
+- An built-in child seat for young children.

 Japanese toilet seats